HenokL/HenokL/README.md

 # 💫 About Me:
 Hi there!
-I'm Henok, an aspiring master's student in engineering with a curious mind and a passion for problem-solving.
-Here's a glimpse into my journey:<br>
+I'm Henok, an aspiring master's student in engineering with a curious mind and a passion for problem-solving.<br>

 ## 🌐 Socials: